Brabow/New_MoulPack/README.md

 ## Expect features to be added or modified as tests are conducted, report any issue on the [github page](https://github.com/Brabow/New_MoulPack) and don't forget to update

-<details><summary># Changelog</summary>
+# Changelog
 # 2.x.x
 ## 2.4.x
+### 2.4.1
+Updated mods, fixed broken networking
 ### 2.4.0
-Added moon Outpost 31 with the bunker interior, toggled on a few very rare items, updated mods, removed the bunker interior to all vanilla moons, added suits, added shortcut 'R' to toggle a flashlight, ship sorting can now only be done with the terminal commands: type cleanup or cleanup storage to do so, SCP-096 should make scarier sounds, made chess board a bit more little
+Added moon Outpost 31 with the bunker interior, toggled on a few very rare items, updated mods, added suits, removed the bunker interior to all vanilla moons, added shortcut 'R' to toggle a flashlight, ship sorting can now only be done with the terminal commands: type cleanup or cleanup storage to do so, SCP-096 should make scarier sounds, made chess board a bit more little
 ## 2.3.x
 ### 2.3.1
 Updated mods, significantly reduced axe damage (now is the same as a shovel)